To view ATC Planning Committee Meeting Agendas and Minutes please navigate to the 2022 Agendas and Minutes Page.

 Non-designated heritage assets are not part of the national list of historically or architecturally significant buildings.
 However, they are considered to be of local interest and are worthy of preservation.
 These buildings are not protected in the way that nationally listed buildings are; however, identification as a non-designated heritage asset is a planning consideration when deciding planning applications.
 It refers only to the exterior of a building.
 SCDC’s aim is to preserve the unique character of these buildings within the District, including elevations not visible from a public place.
 For identification criteria, click on this link: http://www.eastsuffolk.gov.uk/planning/design-and-conservation/non-designated-heritage-assets-2/suffolk-coastal-identification-of-non-designated-heritage-assets

-Aldeburgh Town Council's Planning Committee meets regularly on a Tuesday morning at 10am in the Moot Hall to consider planning applications.
+Aldeburgh Town Council’s Planning Committee meets regularly at 10am in the Moot Hall to consider planning applications.
 Members of the public are entitled to attend and make representations to the Committee.
-The Committee's views are advisory with planning decisions made by Suffolk Suffolk Coastal District Council.
+The Committee’s views are advisory with planning decisions made by East Suffolk Council.

 Town Plan/Project Actions